Gabaldonlab/redundans/README.md

 ### Parameters
 For the user convinience, Redundans is equipped with a wrapper that automatically execute all the steps/modules and estimates most of the run parameters.
 The only **mandatory parameters** required at the runtime are: **assembled contigs** (FastA) and **paired-end and/or mate pairs reads** (FastQ).
-Nevertheless, most of the pipeline parameters can be adjusted manually:
+Nevertheless, most of the pipeline parameters can be adjusted manually (default values are given in square brackets []):
 - Genral options:
 ```
   -h, --help            show this help message and exit